 The program I joined in February is Google Engage.
-It’s where SEO companies learn more about Google Adwords, pass proficiency exams, and get coupons for our clients to try Adwords.
+It’s where SEO companies spend a day at Google and learn more about Google Adwords, pass proficiency exams, and get coupons for our clients to try Adwords.
 I thought it would be great for my clients who were interested in boosting their holiday exposure and help newer SEO campaigns while their ranking emerged.

 We were introduced to many product managers from the various departments to greet us, ask us questions, and show us new features that are yet to be announced.
 In order to enter the premises, we not only had do sign an NDA, we had to be escorted to any different buildings by an employee of Google.
 Makes sense.
 They had cameras monitoring everything over the entire complex.

 The meeting lasted about four hours and we received some excellent tips and a stack of coupons for our clients.
 It was a great experience and then the stretch limo bus took us back to our Palo Alto Sheraton directly across from the entrance to Stanford University.
 They know how to take care of their guests.